Single umbilical artery

 - Persutte WH, Hobbins J. Single umbilical artery: a clinical enigma in modern prenatal diagnosis.
 Ultrasound Obstet Gynecol 1995; 6:216.

 - Blackburn W, Cooley W. Umbilical cord.
-In: Human malformations and related anomalies, 2nd vol, Stevenson, Hall, and Goodman (Eds), Oxford University Press, New York 1993. p.1275.
+In: Human malformations and related anomalies, Stevenson RE, Hall JG (Eds), Oxford University Press, New York 1993.
+Vol 2nd, p.1275.

 - Rembouskos G, Cicero S, Longo D, et al. Single umbilical artery at 11-14 weeks' gestation: relation to chromosomal defects.
 Ultrasound Obstet Gynecol 2003; 22:567.